qemu/seabios/docs/Linking_overview.md

 Build garbage collection
 ------------------------

-To reduce the overall size of the final SeaBIOS binary the build supports automatically weeding out of unused code and variables.
+To reduce the overall size of the final AyeBIOS binary the build supports automatically weeding out of unused code and variables.
 This is done with two separate processes: when supported the gcc "-fwhole-program" compilation flag is used, and the layoutrom.py